5 reasons to stop ‘following your passion’ — and what to do instead

 Pay attention to the things you’re drawn to in your daily interactions.
 What sparks your interest?
 Tap into your network, find a mentor or talk to people doing work you’re fascinated by.

-Get curious and follow what lights you up.
-Whether it’s an article, podcast episode, attending an event or workshop.
-This way, you’ll unearth new possibilities you’d never have considered.
+Keep following what lights you up — whether it’s an article, podcast episode, event or conversation.
+When you get curious, you’ll unearth new possibilities you never knew existed.

 #5 — IT KEEPS YOU STUCK IN ANALYSIS PARALYSIS